mankadronit/mankadronit/README.md

 Analytics engineer at CarGurus.
-I think most data problems are trust problems, so I spend my time on the parts that make data believable - tests, contracts, clean lineage - mostly in **dbt and SQL on Snowflake**.
+I think most data problems are trust problems, so I spend my time on the parts that make data believable - tests, contracts, clean lineage - mostly in dbt and SQL on Snowflake.
 I'd rather ship a model that's correct than one that's clever.

 **Currently**